Learn about Caramelized Sugars in Food and Beverage Systems

 Masking Plant Protein

-This is a two-fold quick hit video on how to first combat the off-notes from adding pea proteins to a veggie burger recipe with our Caramelized Sugar WS-100-SS (non-carrier) powder.
+This is a two-fold video on how to combat off-notes one gets from adding plant proteins to a meatless veggie burger recipe with our Caramelized Sugar VPI-015 Caramelized Sugar (syrup).

-Second will be using using our VPI-015 Caramelized Sugar syrup to create a delicious orange sauce to top off our veggie burger sliders.
-By adding Caramelized Sugar to the recipe, you achieve greater mouthfeel and benefit from a flavor boost / modification just by cutting back on the protein taste.
+Second will be using using our VPI-035 Caramelized Sugar syrup to create an orange sauce to top off our veggie meatless burgers.
+Just add Caramelized Sugar to the recipe and you’ll achieve greater mouthfeel and benefit from a flavor boost / modification just by cutting back on the protein taste.

 Taking the Caramelized Sugar Whipped Cream Challenge

-Request a sample of one of VPI’s Caramelized Sugar syrups, put your favorite whipped cream into four small cups and then add drops of the Caramelized Sugar Syrup to three of the cups (leaving one cup without the syrup as the “control” cup).
-You’ll immediately notice a huge different in flavor from the single drop to the three drops cup.
+Request a sample of one of VPI’s Caramelized Sugar syrups, put your favorite whipped cream into five small cups and then add drops of the Caramelized Sugar Syrup to four of the cups (leaving one cup without the syrup as the “control” cup).
+Mix them up well and you’ll immediately notice a huge different in flavor from the single drop to the three drops cup.
 In addition you’ll visually see the incidental color you receive.
 Very low usage rate (.50-2%) is the key to using these ingredients.

 Using Caramelized Sugars